TMS Insurance Coverage: The Definitive Guide to What Most Plans Approve

 Treatment Options and Alternatives

-When insurance coverage isn’t available or sufficient, several treatment options exist.
+When TMS insurance coverage isn’t available or sufficient, several treatment options exist.
 Many TMS providers offer financing plans or sliding scale fees based on income.
 Some facilities participate in clinical trials that provide free or reduced-cost treatment.

 Patient assistance programs through TMS device manufacturers may offer financial support for qualified individuals.
 These programs often have income requirements and application processes.